 The National Association of Realtors recently noted that home purchase contract failures have doubled, with 18 percent of NAR members reporting fallout in recent months.

-Put simply, a contract failure is a cancellation related to a declined mortgage application, a low appraised value, or other various problems.
+Put simply, a contract failure is a cancellation related to a declined mortgage application, a low appraised value, or other various problems that cause a deal to fall through.

 In other words, it’s a lot more difficult to actually purchase a home these days if you need a mortgage to finance it (which most of us do).

-And of all the things that could go wrong during the mortgage underwriting process, a low credit score seemed to be the highlight, though you have to wonder how much short sales are mucking things up.
+And of all the things that could go wrong during the mortgage underwriting process, a low credit score seemed to be the highlight, though you have to wonder how much short sales are mucking things up as well.

 Per a NAR analysis, the average credit score for home buyers taking out conventional mortgages was 760 in 2010, up from 717 back in 2007, when just about anyone could qualify for a loan.